junguler/m3u-radio-music-playlists/README.md

 ### Listen to music online using this repo's github page
-all of the stream files in the root folder of this repo can be listened to using their own page on this repo and the amazing (webamp player)[https://github.com/captbaritone/webamp], use the playlist buttons or click on the entries and hit play
+all of the stream files in the root folder of this repo can be listened to using their own page on this repo and the amazing [webamp player](https://github.com/captbaritone/webamp), use the playlist buttons or click on the entries and hit play

 <div align="left">